ajbill/Log-Management-System/Increment 2/README.md

 # Increment 2 - Iteration 2

 Install Ubuntu 16.04.5-desktop-amd64 on three other physical machines.

+- Number of processors: 2
+- Number of cores per processor: 4
+- Memory 64 GB
+- Disk capacity 30 GB

 So there is now 4 physical machines with 1 virtual machine on each.

 Install prereqs on each virtual machine.